Eastwood Rugby Club: Club history

 With the outbreak of the Great War, senior rugby was suspended with many of the players enlisting, a number paying the supreme sacrifice.

-Following W.W.1, the strength of Rugby in Eastwood and in Epping was centred around the respective Young Men's Institutes which fielded junior and senior sides in the Suburban Competition.
+Following World War 1, the strength of Rugby in Eastwood and in Epping was centred around the respective Young Men's Institutes which fielded junior and senior sides in the Suburban Competition.
 At this time, Epping played at Epping Oval and Eastwood played at Eastwood Oval.
 Epping won the Kentwell Cup in 1926 and Eastwood won the Burke Cup in 1927.

 Following further success in the 1930s, momentum was building to seek admission into the District Competition.
 The outbreak of the Second World War caused a deferral of this plan until 1946 when a successful application was made for inclusion in the District Competition from the beginning of the 1947 Season.
 This was following the amalgamation of the Eastwood and Epping Clubs.
 As a result, the Eastwood District Rugby Union Football Club was formed and it has played in the Sydney District Competition ever since.
 Initially the new club's home ground was the Top Oval in Eastwood.
-In 1963, EDRUFC moved its home ground to TG Millner.
+In 1963, EDRUFC moved its home ground to TG Millner at Marsfield.

 The Club has won a number of minor grade and Colts competitions over the years but did not win the 1st-grade major premiership trophy until 1999.
 In an historic win, the Club won the Shute Shield for the first time by defeating Sydney University in the Grand Final.

 Since formation, the Club has produced numerous players who have played International rugby.
 Eastwood has a strong junior base which has won many NSW Junior Rugby Union State Championships.